While most consumers will only have one WAN (internet) connection, there are times when two WAN connections may be better than one:

 - Select WAN Connection

-- Tap the Ethernet Port you'd like to create the WAN connection on, then save your configuration.
+- Tap the Ethernet Port or the Wi-Fi interface you'd like to create the WAN connection on, then save your configuration.

-After you created a secondary WAN, you can configure how multiple connections handle internet traffic under "Multi-WAN Setting".
+After you create a secondary WAN, you can configure how multiple connections handle Internet traffic under "Multi-WAN Setting".
 There are two modes:

 - Failover (Default)